 Ease of Indexing & Sharing

-Google and Bing have come a long way and can handle a lot of technical challenges in URLs but the fewer options you present for errors, the better.
-Adding in dymanic parameters is often important for large databases but it’s often unnecessary for smaller sites.
+Google and Bing have come a long way and can handle a lot of technical challenges in URLs, but the fewer issues you have, the better.
+Adding in dynamic parameters is important for large databases, but it’s usually unnecessary for smaller sites.
 Special characters in a URL increase the likelihood of a URL not resolving correctly when crawled or when it’s being shared amongst others.
-While overly dynamic URLs don’t always mean that you’re going to get crawl errors or lose people who click through on social shares, it does increase the likelihood of an error, and that increases the likelihood of missing a sale.
+While overly dynamic URLs don’t always mean that you’re going to get crawl errors or lose people who click through on social shares, it does increase the likelihood of an error, which increases the likelihood of missing a sale.

 Keywords are always essential to any website because they allow you to effectively tell your visitor that you offer what they're looking for, and they drive targeted web traffic to your website.
-If you haven't put a lot of thought into your keywords, it's time to do that, and if you don't know where to start, enlist the help of an SEO expert.
+If you haven't already put a lot of thought into your keywords, it's time to do that.
 Your target keywords should be reflected in the page title, product name, product description, image tags, and even the URL.
+If you don't know where to start, enlist the help of an SEO expert.

 Here is an example of how your keywords can be integrated into your URL:

-Your keywords should be used naturally and as a rule of thumb, keep your URLs as short and concise as you can while still keeping them descriptive.
+Your keywords should be used naturally and as a rule of thumb you should keep your URLs as short and concise as you can while still keeping them descriptive.
 If you have an auto-generated URL based on a product name, make sure you watch out for URLs being generated that include special characters or spaces, as those are likely to cause issues.

-One way to keep it short while not duplicating URLs is to include the name/product number in the URL.
+One way to keep it short while avoiding duplicate URLs is to include the name/product number in the URL.

 If you can, try to keep your URLs under 100 characters.